jghoman/awesome-apache-airflow/README.md

 - [Airflow Breeze - Development and Test Environment for Apache Airflow](https://youtu.be/4MCTXq-oF68) ![Activity badge](https://img.shields.io/youtube/views/4MCTXq-oF68) - Screencast showing how to use Breeze environment by [Jarek Potiuk](https://github.com/potiuk).

 ## Libraries, Hooks, Utilities
+- [AirFly] - Auto generate Airflow's dag.py on the fly.
 - [DEAfrica Airflow](https://github.com/digitalearthafrica/deafrica-airflow) - Airflow libraries used by [Digital Earth Africa](https://digitalearthafrica.org/), an humanitarian effort to utilize satellite imagery of Africa.
 - [Airflow plugins](https://github.com/airflow-plugins/) - Central collection of repositories of various plugins for Airflow, including mailchimp, trello, sftp, GitHub, etc.
 - [fileflow](https://github.com/industrydive/fileflow) - Collection of modules to support large data transfers between Airflow operators through either local file system or S3.
 This addresses a gap where data is too large for XCOMs but too small or inconvenient for loading directly in the operator.
 Built by [Industry Dive](https://www.industrydive.com/).